The strangeness of Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X')

-'Let me repeat: if you are in a physical relationship with this man, I will not forgive that kind of betrayal.
-I am likely to definitely get revenge'
+I repeat: if you are in a physical relationship with this man, I will not forgive that kind of betrayal.
+I will probably definitely get revenge.'

 The tone of the letters is chilling.
-Apart from being replete with menace and possessiveness, the language itself hints at an abnormal psychology.
-This is apparent from at least three characteristics of the writing.
+Apart from being replete with menace and possessiveness, including a threat to kill Yasuko's suitor, their language hints at an abnormal, obsessive psychology.
+At least four characteristics stand out.

 1. Personal pronouns

-Unlike English, which has a closed set of personal pronouns ('I, you, he/she/it, we, you, they'), Japanese has historically used a variety of pronouns.
-In modern Japanese, 'I' can be expressed as 俺 ore, 僕 boku, 私 watashi, あたし atashi, うち uchi, etc. 'You' can be expressed as あなた anata, あんた anta, 君 kimi, お前 omae, おたく otaku, 貴様 kisama, etc. These range from the polite to the downright insulting.
+Unlike English, which has a closed set of personal pronouns ('I, you, he/she/it, we, you, they'), Japanese uses a variety of pronouns.
+These vary historically and by dialect.
+In modern Japanese, 'I' can be 俺 ore, 僕 boku, 私 watashi, あたし atashi, etc. 'You' can be あなた anata, あんた anta, 君 kimi, お前 omae, おたく otaku, 貴様 kisama, etc.

-The choice of pronoun depends on many factors, including the sex, age, background, status, personality, and social situation of the speaker, and his or her relationship with the listener.
-In speaking to his mates, a young male might refer to himself as 俺 ore, in speaking to teachers as 僕 boku, and in speaking formally (such as in a conference) as 私 watashi.
-In addressing other people, he might use お前 omae to close mates, 君 kimi to those younger than himself in a defined social relationship, and the contemptuous 貴様 kisama in a heated no-holds-barred confrontation (with a high likelihood of fisticuffs).
+The choice of pronoun depends on the speaker's sex, social status, and relationships, as well as the social situation.
+For instance, in speaking to his mates, a young male might refer to himself as 俺 ore, in speaking to teachers as 僕 boku, and in speaking formally (such as in a conference) as 私 watashi.

-This awkwardness is reinforced by his use of 私 watashi 'I' and 貴女 anata 'you' together, as in:
+Even more awkwardly, he doubles up on 私 watashi 'I' and 貴女 anata 'you' as in: